-Four stone pillars stand at the main road entrance to Waratah Park.
+Four stone pillars stand at the entrance to Waratah Park.
 Lettering has been engraved into a polished face.
 The memorial is located on northern side of the Park on Platt Street, opposite Waratah Rail Station.

 |Albert S||Humphries||World War 1||KIA||view|

 |George W||Jordan||World War 1||KIA||view|